Skip to main content

 4. Bottom Line

-Vivitrol is used for the treatment of alcohol or opioid addiction alongside social therapy and psychotherapy.
+Vivitrol s a brand name for naltrexone injection that is used to treat alcohol dependence or for preventing the relapse to opioid dependence following opioid (narcotic) detoxification, alongside social therapy and psychotherapy.
 It is administered by intramuscular injection by a health professional once every four weeks.
-People taking Vivitrol need to have completely stopped drinking and not taken opioids seven to fourteen days prior.
+People taking Vivitrol need to have completely stopped drinking or not taken opioids seven to 10 days before starting Vivitrol.
+Nausea, headaches, depression, fatigue, insomnia, anxiety, and sleepiness are the most common side effects reported.
+Generally, Vivitrol is well-tolerated in people who are genuinely opioid-free.

 5. Tips